-You can elect to keep you deferred benefit separate and, if you wish to do so, this must be done within 12 months from the date you left the scheme in the employment which gave rise to the deferred benefit and while you are still paying into the scheme.
+You can elect to keep you deferred benefits separate and, if you wish to do so, this must be done within 12 months of re-joining the scheme and while you are still paying into the scheme.

 If you make an election to keep your benefits separate you cannot change your decision.
-If you do not make a decision within 12 months of the date you left the scheme in the employment which gave rise to the deferred benefit your deferred benefit will automatically be combined with your ongoing active pension account.
+If you do not make a decision within the 12 month period of re-joining the scheme then your deferred benefit will automatically be combined with your new active pension account.

 Please note that your employer can extend the 12 month window within which you can elect to keep your benefits separate.
-However, this is an employer discretion and you would need to speak to your current employer if you wish to seek such an extension.
+However, this is an employer discretion.